SparkPost/support-docs/content/momentum/4/config/tls-ciphers.md

 **Configuration Change. ** Support for GNUTLS is available as of version 4.1 for SMTP reception and SMTP deliveries only.

-This option specifies the allowable ciphers for a TLS session.
+This option specifies the allowable ciphers for a TLS session using TLSv1.2 or below.
 The allowable ciphers must be a subset of the available ciphers on the host system.
+For TLSv1.3, see tlsv13_ciphersuites.

 **OpenSSL**